ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 If the AS determines that the client instance can make a further continuation request, the AS MUST include a new ["continue" response](#response-continue).
-The new `continue` response MUST include a bound access token as well, and this token SHOULD be a new access token, invalidating the previous access token.
+The new `continue` response MUST include a continuation access token as well, and this token SHOULD be a new access token, invalidating the previous access token.
 If the AS does not return a new `continue` response, the client instance MUST NOT make an additional continuation request.
 If a client instance does so,